jegasus/scene-clicker/README.md

 # Changelog

+## 0.0.11 - Released on 2022-01-09
+Again, enormous thanks to [Alessio Calì](https://github.com/alessiocali) for making the required changes to update the Scene Clicker module for Foundry V9.

 ## 0.0.10 - Released on 2021-08-01
-Enormous thanks to [Alessio Calì](https://github.com/alessiocali) for making the required changes to update the Scene Clicker module to 0.8.x.
+Enormous thanks to [Alessio Calì](https://github.com/alessiocali) for making the required changes to update the Scene Clicker module for Foundry 0.8.x.

 Removed the use of the `libWrapper` shim.
 Now, the full `libWrapper` library is required to run this module.